-The councils approach to delivering and improving data quality across the whole authority is outlined in the Data Quality Policy.
-The policy demonstrates the council's commitment to ensuring that all information retained or provided by the council is accurate, reliable and fit for purpose.
+The councils' approach to delivering and improving data quality across the whole authority is outlined in the Data Quality Policy.
+The policy demonstrates the council's commitment to ensuring that all information retained or provided by the council is accurate, reliable, and fit for purpose.

-Anti-Fraud and Corruption
+6.6 Counter Fraud and Corruption

-The councils approach to all forms of fraud and corruption is detailed in the Anti-Fraud & Corruption Strategy.
-The strategy is designed to:
+The council's approach to all forms of fraud and corruption is detailed in the Counter Fraud and Corruption Strategy.
+The strategy is designed to

-- Encourage prevention.
+- encourage prevention,

-- Promote detection.
+- promote detection, and

-- Support investigation of fraud, bribery and corruption.
+- support investigation of fraud, bribery, and corruption.